aws/aws-encryption-sdk-python/README.rst

 After you create an instance of an ``EncryptionSDKClient`` and a ``Keyring``, you can use either of the client's two ``encrypt``/``decrypt`` functions to encrypt and decrypt your data.

-TODO: Code example; basic example with keyring
+TODO-MPL: Code example; basic example with keyring

 You can provide an `encryption context`_: a form of additional authenticating information.

-TODO: Code example with encryption context
+TODO-MPL: Code example with encryption context

 Streaming
 =========